 Business: Latin America represents a huge emerging market for business, and relevance to the New Zealand economy is increasing by the day.
 Did you know Auckland's electric trains are from Basque country in Spain - one of my Spanish students was a key player in bringing them over here for us to enjoy!

 Need even more evidence?
 Check out this blog post.

 Q What are your qualifications and experience?

 A I have a BA in Spanish and Mandarin and a Postgraduate Diploma with distinction in Translation Studies, and I have been teaching languages since 2008.
 Being a language-learner myself, I know the techniques and struggles that come up and can help you make progress and enjoy your learning at the same time.
-I have taught private students and classes at the University of Auckland, St Heliers Centre, and online.
+I have taught private students and classes at the University of Auckland, community centre locations, and online.
 Find out more about me.

 Q Where will my classes take place?

 A I am currently doing online teaching via video call only due to COVID changes.

 A I have experience teaching all ages - from children aged 5 years right through to older people in their seventies (that's you, Polly!)
 Private and very small classes mean that lesson material and teaching style can be tailored to your personality, preferences and goals, so you can make faster progress.

 Q Why do you teach Spanish?